 To get to the Eternal Fountain along with the Devils Bath and the Disappearing River from hwy19, turn off onto the Keogh Rd just north of Port McNeil and head south, a short distance down the Keogh road, you will see a large directional sign with a map of the Alice Lake Loop, this is where you choose your route.
 The drive, depending on which route you take, is about 100 km.
 These are gravel logging roads so driving time for the loop will be about 2 to 3 hours.
 Each stop has lots to explore and numerous trails to hike so leave yourself enough time to see it all.

-On this trip around the loop you will have a good chance in seeing bears, elk, cougars, deer, wolves and any number of smaller forest creatures and if that is not enough, the bird-life is just incredible.
+On this trip around the loop, you will have a good chance of seeing bears, elk, cougars, deer, wolves and any number of smaller forest creatures and if that is not enough, the bird-life is just incredible.
 The numerous lakes you will pass have exceptional fishing along with great camping areas, so you could take several days traveling the loop and really get to see the north island and all it has to offer.

-To reach the trail head of the falls, head north towards Woss from Sayward and watch for the Keta lake rest stop, travel past here until you see the Adams Mainline on the left, follow this road for 22.5 km, at this point you will see an old pull out on the left of the road and the trail head is on the right side.
+To reach the trailhead of the falls, head north towards Woss from Sayward and watch for the Keta lake rest stop, travel past here until you see the Adams Mainline on the left, follow this road for 22.5 km, at this point, you will see an old pull out on the left of the road and the trailhead is on the right side.
 Make sure you start the hike early as it is about 7 hours return to the falls.

 Access to the falls follows a flagged trail ( not very well flagged) that will lead you through the woods and across the river until you reach the meadow and your first view of the falls.
 From here you travel through the meadows until you reach the other side where you head back into the forest.
 You are at the base of mt Schoen, here you will see the lower falls, nice but not incredible.
 Head up Nisak creek on the left but go well back into the forest to avoid cliffs and other difficult areas.
 You first will hear the falls before you get an awesome view through the trees, the falls are just awesome.

-They say that Kiwi falls is actually higher than Della Falls which is touted as the highest falls in Canada, if so, that means we have the highest falls in Canada located right here in the Sayward Forest.
+They say that Kiwi falls is actually higher than Della Falls which is touted as the highest falls in Canada if so, that means we have the highest falls in Canada located right here in the Sayward Forest.
 I think this is pretty awesome.

 The Marble River rapids and bear Falls are quite beautiful, it is one of the prettiest rivers on Vancouver Island.
-This river cascades down rock lined canyons with a roar, the water is crystal clear and the pools are deep and full of fish.
+This river cascades down rock-lined canyons with a roar, the water is crystal clear and the pools are deep and full of fish.

 The Marble River runs from Alice Lake to Varney Bay in Rupert Inlet.
 Marble River Provincial Park on northern Vancouver Island is located along the banks of Marble River and as far as the Quotsino Narrows that joins Holberg and Rupert Inlets with Quotsino Sound.
-The Park offers excellent opportunities for wilderness hiking, biking, wildlife photography and of coarse, fishing.
+The Park offers excellent opportunities for wilderness hiking, biking, wildlife photography and of course, fishing.

 The Marble River Trail provides access to the river for those who come to watch the salmon spawning in the fall.
-There is an awesome Salmon spawning viewing area near the trail head and also at Bear Falls.
+There is an awesome Salmon spawning viewing area near the trailhead and also at Bear Falls.
 There is a fish ladder located at Bear Falls, about half ways down the river.
 Black bears use the park, especially during salmon spawning season.
 Please be bear aware and be careful.
 This trail is one of the best mountain biking trails on the north island.